On bifurcations and traction forces on an obstacle in incompressible flow: Numerical methods

-To compute multiple solutions of the stationary Navier--Stokes equations, we employ \emph{deflated continuation} \cite{farrell2015,farrell2016}.
+To compute multiple solutions of the stationary Navier--Stokes equations, we employ \emph{deflated continuation} \citep*{farrell2015,farrell2016}.
 Continuation in the Reynolds number with step $\Delta\mathrm{Re}=4/3$ is combined with a~certain deflation procedure, which penalizes already known solutions to ``motivate'' the Newton solver to converge to another solution if it exists.
 Unlike many other bifurcation tracking techniques, deflated continuation does not require eigenvalue computations or any explicit bifurcation detection.
 All subproblems remain standard nonlinear solves as the Jacobian for the deflated problem is obtained by the Sherman--Morrison formula, while the original preconditioner ($LU$ factorization in our case) is reused.
-The cost of the method consists of the need to perform many nonlinear solves, including failed ones, which \emph{indicate} the absence of further solutions and terminate the search at a given Reynolds number.
+The cost of the method consists of the need to perform many nonlinear solves, including failed ones.
+After a prescribed number of unsuccessful Newton iterations at a given Reynolds number, the search is terminated; additional solutions may exist, but are not accessible within the present computational procedure.
+Therefore, the steady branches reported below should be understood as the branches detected by this procedure.
+Additional steady branches may exist and are not excluded by the present computations.